...

-Scurvy grass was not known to early botanists like Dioscorides in the 1st century, nor to his commentators in the renaissance.
+Scurvy grass was unknown to early botanists like Dioscorides in the 1st century or his Renaissance commentators.
 Being native to the Atlantic coast, it was ignored by all great herbalists and physicians of the Latin areas of Europe.
-However, in the 17th and 18th centuries, the scurvy grass was extensively cultivated in France and Great Britain to help sailors and explorers who came back from their journeys suffering from ailments caused by the unknown lack of vitamin C.
+However, in the 17th and 18th centuries, the scurvy grass was extensively cultivated in France and Great Britain to help sailors and explorers returning from their journeys suffering from ailments caused by the unknown lack of vitamin C.

-Though scurvy is not as usual as before, scurvy grass is still used because of its medicinal properties and fine flavor.
+Though scurvy is not as common as it used to be, scurvy grass is still used because of its medicinal properties and fine flavor.

 Scurvy Grass Scientific Facts

-5. Environment – The plant grows in rocky, humid soils near coastlines or water streams.
-Seldom found in Central and northern Europe and North America.
+- Environment – The plant grows in rocky, humid soils near coastlines or water streams.
+It is seldom found in Central and Northern Europe and North America.

-6. Description – Vivacious plant of the Cruciferae family, which grows from 10 to 25 cm high, with fleshy, heart-shaped, dark-green leaves growing in a long petiole, and white or pink flowers growing in terminal clusters.
+- Description—This is a vibrant plant of the Cruciferae family.
+It grows from 10 to 25 cm high, with fleshy, heart-shaped, dark-green leaves growing in a long petiole and white or pink flowers growing in terminal clusters.

 Scurvy Grass Benefits